dawood6/Kubernetes-Pod/README.md

 ## $ kubectl get pods

-# if you feel any difficulty contactc me
+# if you feel any difficulty contact me

+## dawoodsadiq171@gmail.com

+# Do check my other Kubernetes Repositories